Learning Swahili from the Locals

 “Jambo!” the waitress says with a smile, pulling out my chair as we sit down at the table.
 “Jambo!”
 I say, “And, um… asante sana (thank you).”

 “Karibou (you’re welcome),” she answers with an even bigger smile.

 “Can you stop here?” we ask our guide, Edward, on one of our game drives.
 “Hakuna matata!
 No problem!” he says, grinning.

 “Are you ready to move on?”
 Edward asks us a few minutes later, when we’ve finished taking our photos.
 “Sure.
 Thanks!” we say.

 But Edward doesn’t move on.
 Instead, he looks at us in the rear vision mirror… “Oh… sawa, sawa (sure/okay),” I says.
 “Sawa, sawa!” he acknowledges, with a warm smile.

 Compared to the languages we’ve attempted to learn in other destinations we’ve visited so far on our grand tour this year, learning Swahili in Kenya has been a breeze.
-And it hasn’t been through any efforts of my own.
+And it hasn’t been through any efforts of our own to learn the language.
 It’s the locals who have made it so.

 Normally, as soon as we arrive in a place, I buy a phrasebook and dictionary.
 Sometimes we use other resources.
 In Italy, we used the funky Earworms CD.
 In Ceret, I sat in on a French class.
 In Buenos Aires I did a crash course to practice all the Spanish I’d forgotten since our last trip…